Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/06-monitor-experiment.md

 Navigate to the _Overview_ page on the Pioreactor web interface.
 Here you can view live charts for growth rate, OD, normalized OD, and temperature.
 These overview graphs are used to monitor collected data during the experiment runtime.

+## Choosing and ordering charts

+In 26.9.0, click the chart settings gear on **Overview** or in an individual Pioreactor's chart view to open **Customize charts**.
+Select the charts to display, clear those you want to hide, and drag selected charts into your preferred order.
+Click **Save** to apply the changes.

+Selections are saved with the experiment and shared across browsers.
+Overview and Pioreactor charts have separate selections; the Pioreactor selection applies to the individual Pioreactor chart views in that experiment.
+To return to the configured chart defaults, click **Use defaults**, then **Save**.
+Defaults come from `[ui.overview.charts]` in the configuration.

+When the `pioreactor-air-bubbler` plugin is configured with an `air_bubbler` PWM load, the bioreactor diagram also shows a labelled sparger and highlights it while active.

 ## Experiment logs

 **Recent experiment logs** are found along the right side of the main _Overview page_.
 These logs document any errors, processes, or updates for each Pioreactor.
 Open **Experiment logs** in the sidebar to search and review the full history.